amccully/MeHungi-2/github-pages/Workshop.md

 <h2> Learning Component:</h2>
 <br/>
-The learning component will be lecture-style, going over various important prereqs you need to understand before the
+The learning component will be lecture-style, going over various important prereqs you need to understand before the demo.

 <br/>
 <h3>Servers and Clients:</h3>